Manage different app versions

 Edit this page

-Learn about developer-facing and user-facing app versions and how to manage them automatically.
+Learn about developer-facing and user-facing app versions and how EAS Build automatically manages developer-facing versions.

-In this chapter, we'll configure our example app to auto-increment the developer-facing app version.
+In this chapter, we'll learn how EAS Build automatically manages the developer-facing app version for Android and iOS.
 Learning about it will be useful before we dive into production build in the next two chapters.

 Watch: Automatic App Version Management